1909–10 Ottawa Hockey Club season: Stanley Cup Challenges

 During the CHA season, Ottawa as Cup champion played one challenge in addition to their regular schedule:

 Ottawa vs. Galt

 Ottawa played a two-game total goals series against Galt, Ontario, champions of the Ontario Professional Hockey League and prevailed with 12–3 and 3–1 victories.
 Marty Walsh led Ottawa with 6 goals.

 Ottawa vs. Edmonton

 During the NHA season Ottawa as Cup champion played a challenge against Edmonton in addition to their regular schedule.
 Edmonton was champion of the Alberta Amateur Hockey Association.

+Stanley Cup engraving

+The 1910 Stanley Cup was presented by the trophy's trustee William Foran.

+The following Ottawa Hockey Club players and staff were members of the Stanley Cup winning team.